Unlock a signed PDF file

-By default all Signed PDF files are sealed with a randomized password so they cannot be modified in any way.
+By default, all Signed PDF files are sealed with a randomized password so they cannot be modified.

-Once the unlock password has been applied, you can follow these steps to unlock the PDF file:
+Once the unlock password has been installed, you can follow these steps to unlock the PDF file:

-You can now make any edits in the file.
+You can now make any edits to the file.